gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The Group Manager provides the interface defined in Section 4.1 of {{I-D.ietf-ace-key-groupcomm}}, with the following additional resource:

-* /group-oscore/GROUPNAME/active: this sub-resource is fixed and supports the GET method, whose handler is defined in {{active-get}}.
+* /group-oscore/GROUPNAME/active: this sub-resource supports the GET method, whose handler is defined in {{active-get}}.

 ## GET Handler {#active-get}